CamilleRiolfi/CamilleRiolfi/README.md

 - 👋 Hi, I’m @CamilleRiolfi
 - 👀 I’m interested in programming and video games.
 - ✨ I know about Python, HTML, CSS, PHP, SQL, Javascript
-- 🌱 I’m currently learning C#
+- 📘 I’m currently learning programming at EPSI Lille to become an IT expert
-- 💞️ I’m looking for a study contract in Lille
+- 🌱 I’m looking for a study contract in Lille
 - 📫 Send me an email at camilleriolfi@gmail.com

 <!---